gyulanemeth/bluefox.email/docs/projects/segments.md

 When conditions are joined with **AND** logic, contacts must meet **all** specified conditions to be included in the segment.

 **Example**: Premium users who signed up in the last 30 days
-- Condition 1: `projectCreated` is true
+- Condition 1: `hasAPIKey` is true
 - **AND**
 - Condition 2: `awsSetup` is true